 The evaporator coils are located inside of the home, typically situated on top of the furnace.
 These coils utilize the furnace’s central air ducts to deliver and remove air.
 Once the cooled liquid leaves the condensing unit and travels to the evaporator coil, it will expand into the form of gas.
 This refrigerant gas cools the evaporator coils and will loop back to the condensing unit to repeat the process.
 Once the evaporator coils are cold, the coils are used to decrease the temperature of incoming air.

 The blower motor is situated inside of the furnace and simply blows air.
 The blower motor of a central air conditioner works by collecting warm air through a return vent.
 Once the air is collected, it is distributed to the cold evaporator coils.
 Finally, it will blow the cooled air through the home’s venting ducts.
 This cool air will circulate and be pulled back into the return vent until the room reaches the desired temperature fixed on the thermostat.

 What Causes the Air Conditioner Compressor to Malfunction?

 Now that you know how an air conditioner works, it’s important to detect underlying issues that may occur.
 The compressor serves as the heart of the unit: it’s fully responsible for giving energy to the refrigerant, which cools your home.

 So if your system fails, you may point to the heart of your system before anything else.
 However, replacing a failed compressor without addressing the underlying issue could cause your compressor to fail again.
 This means more hard-earned money out of your pocket.
-Here are some common problems that cause your compressor to fail.
+Here are some common problems that cause air conditioner (AC) compressor failure in the summer.

 4 Causes of Air Conditioner Compressor Failure